-But I have been extremely proactive over the last decade to ensure my sons would be able to have other good, masculine influences to draw upon, and be mentored by… men who have skills, gifts, talents, and abilities that I myself lack.
+But I was extremely proactive over the last decade to ensure my sons would be able to have other good, masculine influences to draw upon, and be mentored by… men who have skills, gifts, talents, and abilities, that I myself lack.

-Together as a band-of-brothers, we have experienced adventures… with, and without our sons present.
+Together as a band-of-brothers, we experienced adventures… with, and without our sons present.

-We have invited them and involved them, in our missions to various communities where we’ve helped men to establish bands of brothers themselves.
+We invited them and involved them in our missions to various other communities of men where we helped those men to establish bands of brothers themselves.

-And we have affirmed, validated, and played a part in initiating one another’s sons.
+And we affirmed, validated, and played a part in initiating one another’s sons.

-So Dad, if you want your boy to one day be a real man, then you too must be intentional in enlisting other men, and establishing a community of men of your own.
+So Dads, if you want your boys to one day be real men, then you too must be intentional in enlisting other men, and establishing a community of men of your own.

 You’ll have to fight to find them, and you’ll have to fight to keep them, but it is worth it!

-One of the things that I love about our “Rite of Passage” Son and Father Adventure experiences, is that a community of men are brought together from all over Australia, and the world at times, for a single purpose, to ensure the success of a great mission… to initiate their sons... to take part in an intentional rite of passage.
+One of the things that I love about our guided “Rite of Passage” Son and Father Adventure experiences, is that a community of men are brought together from all over Australia, and the world at times, for a single purpose... to ensure the success of a great mission… to initiate their sons... to take part in an intentional rite of passage.